JooNiv/QCut/docs/Usage.rst

 .. image:: _static/images/circ1.png

-**3: Insert cut_wire operations to the circuit to denote where we want to cut the circuit**
+**3: Insert cuts to the circuit to denote where we want to cut the circuit**

 Note that here we don’t insert any measurements.
 Measurements will be